exasol/project-keeper/doc/requirements/system_requirements.md

 Rationale:

 A pull requests allows to
-* automatically run tests using the upgraded dependencies to verify if the upgrade caused any problems
+* automatically run tests using the updated dependencies to verify if the upgrade caused any problems
 * review and approve changes
 * manually modify files in case of problems